crosshatch/server/OVERVIEW.md

 ## Solution

-Admins, such as parents and teachers, define the context for story generation, including style, subject, theme, or lesson plan.
-Admins can also enable the generation of interactive passages, which can engage readers with quizzes, character dialogues and other elements.
-For instance, a math teacher might create a story where students embark on a vivid adventure through Middle Earth, solving math equations to advance the quest.
-This approach to teaching extends beyond just the classroom.
-For example, a parent might create a bedtime story to help their child cope with the emotional challenges of having a new sibling, reframing the experience positively and highlighting the long-term joys of family.
-In both cases, the admin helps the child internalize the intended message by fostering a strong connection to the story and its characters.
+Admins, such as parents and teachers, visit crosshatch.land and input context for story generation.
+This context can include the desired style of writing and illustrations, story subject matter, morals and themes, and even uploaded documents and lesson plans.
+Admins can also enable the interactivity, which can engage readers with quizzes, story-outcome-bearing prompts, character dialogues and other elements.

+A math teacher might create a story where students embark on a vivid adventure through Middle Earth, solving math equations to advance the quest.
+A parent might create a story to help their child cope with the emotional challenges of having a new sibling; the generated story could reframe the experience positively and highlight the joys of family.
+In both cases, **the admin helps the child internalize the intended message by fostering a strong connection to the story and its characters.**

-Crosshatch also provides real-time insights, allowing admins to track key metrics relating to progress in areas like reading comprehension, problem-solving and emotional health.
+Crosshatch also provides insights, allowing admins to track key metrics relating to progress in areas like reading comprehension and problem-solving.
 Crosshatch meets the growing demand for educational content that engages children while empowering parents and educators.

 ## Market